sebastianchristopher/Java8OCANotes/README.md

 ### Rules for overriding a method
 1. child method must have same signature as parent method
 2. the child method must be at least as accessible as the parent method
-3. the child method must not introduce any new checked exceptions unless they are broader than the parent method's checked exceptions
+3. the child method must not introduce any new checked exceptions unless they are as or less broad than the parent method's checked exceptions
 4. the child method's return type must be the same or a subclass of the parent's return type
 * the last rule is known as *covariant returns* - the return type of an overriding method must be the same or a subtype
 ```java